 It's tragic, but each summer you read media reports of high school or college-aged athletes succumbing and sometimes tragically losing their lives to heat injuries caused by extreme summer temperatures.

 So once again... dehydration is a serious matter that you should be aware of and take steps every day to stay hydrated.
 For health, performance, and safety.

 Below is a quick summary of the things you need to consider to make sure you can enjoy outdoor exercise:

-This is easy for runners and cyclists, but can be a distinct problem for athletes who sport requires them to wear a uniform with protective padding.
+This is easy for runners and cyclists but can be a distinct problem for athletes whose sport requires them to wear a uniform with protective padding.

-• Hydrate, hydrate, hydrate: When you know it is going to be hot and humid you need to take significant strides to make sure your body is packed full of water.
-As much water as it can muster.
+• Hydrate, hydrate, hydrate: When you know it is going to be hot and humid, you need to take significant strides to make sure you're consuming plenty of water.

-Some guidelines include drinking copious amounts of fluid the day before whether it’s fruit juice, water, or milk and to choose foods with a high water content as well such as fresh fruits and vegetables.
+Some guidelines include drinking lots amounts of fluid the day before, whether it’s plain water, electrolyte drinks or milk and to choose foods with high water content as well, such as fresh fruits and vegetables.

 Your urine should be clear and there should be lots of it (see below for more on this).